paytm/Paytm_Payments_Android_Sample_Apps/README.md

 Note:

-1. I you have the Jar file please Remove the jar file and jar dependency from the project.
+1. If you have the Jar file please Remove the jar file and jar dependency from the project.

 2. Kindly change the import statements accordingly.